 For example, if you need a 10-inch cake that serves 36 people, simply change the number from 8 to 36.

 I already shared this with you previously in my post with all the charts.
 Cake Serving Chart Guide and Popular Cake Tiers.
-Here are a few examples to help you.
-These are wedding cake portion sizes, not party cake sizes.
-I use these when I make fondant or buttercream cakes for wedding and celebrations.
+And, here are a few examples to help you.
+However, these are wedding cake portion sizes, not party cake sizes.
+In fact, I use these when I make fondant or buttercream cakes for wedding and celebrations.

 7 x 2 round - 18 servings